catmcgee/catmcgee/README.md

 I care about building a digital world based on the principles of our irl world.
 Ownership, community, social consequence, privacy, and trust.

 ##### NOW
-- Taking a short break to explore new tech
+- Taking a short break to explore new tech.
+[Reach out](https://www.twitter.com/catmcgeecode/) if you're interested in working together
 - Interested in privacy, STARKs, bitcoin, and anything contributing to rust

 - 🗺️ Find me: